Birthstone information

 But if you prefer something a little less flamboyantly colourful, what about a juicy orange fire opal, a soft pink opal or a denim-coloured blue opal.
 Or if you fancy something really unusual, what about a piece of wood opal or opalized dinosaur bone…

-October babies, enjoy your opals and know that if you look after them, they will be gorgeous and mesmerising for many years!
+October babies, enjoy your opals & know that if you look after them, they will be gorgeous & mesmerising for many years!

 November - Topaz